-The State Revenue Service of the Republic of Latvia is responsible for the registration of taxpayers, collection of taxes, as well as the development and approval of tax calculation methodologies and accounting regulations for tax purposes.
-The authority also coordinates and exchanges information with international tax authorities as stipulated in international and EU agreements and regulations.
+The tasks of the State Revenue Service of the Republic of Latvia include registration of taxpayers, collection of taxes, and also elaboration and approval of tax calculation methodologies and bookkeeping regulations for taxation purposes.
+The authority coordinates and exchanges information with international tax authorities as stated in international and EU agreements and regulations.

-One of the new sets of EU rules is the amendments to the EU’s Directive on Administrative Cooperation (DAC).
-The European Commission has introduced a new reporting framework for all cryptoasset service providers operating in the EU.
-They require crypto businesses to report transactions of clients residing in the EU in order to facilitate tracking of crypto trades and the proceeds gained, which should improve the detection of tax evasion and fraud.
+Examples of such new sets of EU rules include the amendments to the EU’s Directive on Administrative Cooperation, which broaden cooperation in tax matters.
+The European Commission has introduced a new reporting framework for all crypto asset service providers operating in the EU, forcing the crypto businesses to report transactions of clients residing in the EU.
+In this way, EU officials will be able to follow crypto trades and the proceeds gained from them, which should pave the way for better detection of tax evasion and fraud.

-For this and other reasons, Latvian crypto entrepreneurs should ensure that all crypto transactions are thoroughly reflected in the company’s accounting records in line with general accounting standards.
-For accounting purposes, cryptocurrencies aren’t considered financial instruments or financial assets, but instead, they must be recorded as stock in current assets.
-Overall, cryptocurrencies can be put in the same bucket as goods that can be used as a means of exchange, provided that the exchanging parties agree.
+For this and other reasons, Latvian crypto-entrepreneurs should provide that all crypto-transactions will be duly reflected according to general standards of accounting in the accounting records of the company.
+For accounting purposes, cryptocurrencies are neither viewed as financial instruments nor even financial assets, but they are to be recorded as a certain type of stock in current assets.
+This puts cryptocurrencies in the same basket as commodities, which can be used as a means of exchange, so long as the transacting parties agree.

-Latvia has over 60 international bilateral agreements on the elimination of double taxation.
-Therefore, Latvian crypto entrepreneurs with an international presence can expect to have all the necessary tools to protect their income from being taxed in two separate countries, as well as possibly reduce tax rates.
-The agreements generally state which country has the right to tax a taxpayer within the national taxation framework.
+Currently, Latvia has over 60 international bilateral agreements on the elimination of double taxation.
+Thus, Latvian crypto entrepreneurs with an international presence may be confident that they will have all the means to protect their income from being taxed in two separate countries and possibly for reduction of tax rates.
+The agreements usually specify which country has a right to tax a taxpayer within the national taxation framework.

 Corporate Income Tax

-One of the most notable advantages of the Latvian tax system is the exemption of all undistributed corporate profits from Corporate Income Tax.
-It’s available to tax resident companies in Latvia and Latvia-registered permanent establishments of non-resident companies.
-The exemption covers active and passive income, and capital gains realised from the sale of most types of assets (e.g. shares and securities).
-Corporate profits are taxed only when they’re distributed as dividends or are supposed to be distributed as dividends.
+The most catching feature of the Latvian tax regime is the fact that all undistributed corporate profits are exempt from Corporate Income Tax.
+This subsidy extends to tax resident companies in Latvia and permanent establishments registered in Latvia of non-resident companies.
+The respective exemption comprises active and passive income and capital gains realised from the sale of almost all types of assets, including shares and securities.
+Taxation of corporate profits occurs only upon actual and/or deemed distribution of dividends.

-In Latvia, the standard Corporate Income Tax rate is 20%, but the effective rate is 25% as the taxable base is divided by a 0,8 coefficient before applying the statutory rate.
-Resident companies are taxed on distributed profits from their income sourced in Latvia and abroad, while permanent establishments of non-residents are taxed only on distributed profits from income sourced in Latvia.
-A company is generally considered a resident of Latvia if it’s incorporated in Latvia.
-Crypto companies are obligated to follow general taxation rules, as the law on corporate income tax doesn’t stipulate any crypto-specific regulations.
+The standard rate of Corporate Income Tax is 20% in Latvia; however, the division of a taxable base by a 0.8 coefficient before application of the statutory rate results in a 25% effective rate.
+Resident companies are taxed on the distributed profit of income sourced in Latvia and abroad, while permanent establishments of non-residents are taxed only on the distributed profit of income sourced in Latvia.
+Generally speaking, a company is a resident of Latvia if it is incorporated in Latvia.
+Crypto companies should follow general rules of taxation because the law on corporate income tax does not provide for regulations related to crypto.

 Taxes paid abroad on income included in the tax base are allowed as a foreign tax credit against the Corporate Income Tax levied on dividends for the current year.
-Any unused tax credit can be carried forward, but it can’t exceed the Latvian tax attributable to the income taxed abroad and must be authorised by the relevant foreign tax authority.
+The unused tax credit can be carried forward but it cannot exceed the Latvian tax attributable to the income taxed abroad, and it needs to be authorized by the relevant foreign tax authority.

-Crypto companies can also benefit from the donation relief, provided that they’re made to non-profit organisations in Latvia or an EU/EEA member country or a country with which Latvia has a double taxation agreement.
-The donating company can take relief on one’s total donations by excluding donations from the tax base at up to 5% of profit after taxes for the past year.
-Another way of taking relief is by excluding donations from the tax base at up to 2% of total gross wages on which National Social Insurance Contributions were paid in the past year.
-The third way of taking relief is by reducing the Corporate Income Tax levy on dividends by 85% of the donated amount.
+Crypto companies may take the donation relief against their profits, provided that these are donated to non-profit organisations in Latvia or an EU/EEA country, or a country with which Latvia has a double taxation agreement.
+The donating company may claim relief on one’s total donations by excluding donations from the tax base at up to 5% of profit after taxes for the past year.
+The other way relief may be taken is in the form of an exclusion of donations from the tax base up to 2% of total gross wages on which National Social Insurance Contributions were paid in the previous year.
+The third way the relief may be taken is by the reduction of Corporate Income Tax levy on the dividend by 85% of the amount donated.

 Micro-Business Tax

-Pursuant to the Micro-business Tax Act, newly established and maturing businesses can acquire micro-business status and register for the Micro-Business Tax, provided that certain requirements are met.
-The purpose of the special tax is to encourage the development of small businesses and compliance with tax rules by reducing bureaucracy and costs associated with the formation and operations of the business.
+According to the Micro-business Tax Act, newly created and matured enterprises that meet specific criteria may obtain the status of micro-business and register under the Micro-Business Tax.
+The special tax seeks to encourage small business development and compliance with tax laws through less bureaucracy and expenses with regard to the constitution and functioning of the enterprise.

-The taxation period of a micro-business taxpayer is a calendar year, and the Micro-Business Tax is levied on the turnover of the taxation period of the micro-business.
-The tax is calculated by multiplying the turnover of the taxation period of the micro-business by an appropriate tax rate depending on the turnover.
+The taxation period for a micro-business taxpayer is a calendar year, and the Micro-Business Tax is levied on the turnover of the taxation period of the micro-business.
+According to the relevant rules, the amount of tax shall be calculated by multiplying the turnover of the taxation period of the micro-business by an appropriate tax rate depending on the turnover.

-The Micro-Business Tax includes mandatory Social Insurance Contributions for the micro-business owner and Personal Income Tax for the micro-business owner in relation to the part of the micro-business revenue from the economic activity.
-A person can apply for the acquisition of the status of a micro-business taxpayer upon the application for the registration of a Sole Proprietorship or Individual Undertaking, which may work well for new crypto traders and crypto miners in Latvia.
+The Micro-Business Tax already encompasses obligatory State Social Insurance Contributions for the owner of the micro-business and Personal Income Tax for the owner of the micro-business, considering part of the micro-business income obtained from economic activity.
+The status of a micro-taxpayer can be applied for upon application for the registration of a Sole Proprietorship or Individual Undertaking, and this might work for new crypto traders and crypto miners in Latvia.

 Withholding Tax

-In Latvia, the standard Withholding Tax rate is 20%, and it’s generally applied to management and consultancy fees and payments to businesses registered in blacklisted territories.
-A 3% rate is generally levied on proceeds from the sale of real estate in Latvia or proceeds from the sale of shares in a real estate company.
-A 5% rate is levied on income from renting or leasing real estate located in Latvia.
+In Latvia, the general rate of Withholding Tax is 20%, and it is generally applied to management and consultancy fees and payments to businesses registered in blacklisted territories.
+Generally, a 3% rate is levied on the proceeds from sale of real estate in Latvia or proceeds from sale of shares in a real estate company.
+5% rate is also levied on income from renting or leasing real estate located in Latvia.

-There’s no Withholding Tax on dividends distributed to non-resident companies, as they’re subject to Corporate Income Tax once distributions are made.
-No Withholding Tax is levied on interest paid to non-resident companies unless a recipient is registered in one of the listed low-tax territories, in which case a 20% rate applies.
-Also, there’s no Withholding Tax on patent royalties and certain copyright royalties paid to non-resident companies, unless they’re paid to a recipient registered in one of the listed low-tax territories and subject to a 20% rate.
-Fees for technical services aren’t taxed.
+There is no Withholding Tax on dividends paid to non-resident companies, as they would fall under Corporate Income Tax upon distribution.
+No withholding tax is levied on interest payment to a non-resident company, except when a recipient is listed in one of the enumerated low-tax territories, at a 20% rate.
+There’s also no Withholding Tax levied on patent royalties and on royalty payable regarding those forms of copyright on payments to non-resident companies.
+But where they’re paid to a recipient registered in one of the low-tax territories listed, they become subject to a 20 percent rate.
+Fees for technical services are nontaxable.

 Capital Gains Tax

-For companies, capital gains are included in the Corporate Income Tax base, which also includes capital gains realised from the sale of cryptocurrencies.
-For individuals, cryptocurrencies are taxed as personal assets in Latvia and therefore a 10% rate applies.
-Compared to other European jurisdictions, it’s a very favourable rate.
-When calculating taxable gains, such expenses as advertising, banking fees, internet domain fees, and transaction fees can be taken into account.
+In respect of companies, the base of Corporate Income Tax includes, inter alia, the capital gains realized upon sale from the cryptocurrencies.
+As far as individuals are concerned, since the cryptocurrencies represent personal assets in Latvia, the rate is 20%.
+Compared to other European jurisdictions, it is a very preferential rate.
+As regards the assessment of gains, such expenses as advertising, banking fees, internet domain fees, and transaction fees might be considered.

 Value-Added Tax

-The standard VAT rate in Latvia is 21%, and it may apply to crypto-related economic activities.
-Since it’s a consumption tax, it must be included in the price of taxable crypto products and services and eventually paid by consumers.
-Liable companies must register as VAT payers before performing or receiving VAT-taxable transactions.
-The registration can be completed remotely via the SRS Electronic Declaration System (EDS).
+The standard VAT rate in Latvia is 21%, and it can be imposed on crypto-related economic activities.
+Being a consumption tax, it shall be incorporated into the price of taxable crypto goods and services and ultimately be paid by the consumers.
+Liable companies shall be registered as a VAT payer prior to performing or receiving VAT-taxable transactions.
+Registration can be completed via the SRS Electronic Declaration System (EDS) remotely.

-While such services as crypto exchange tax are subject to tax, the exchange of cryptocurrencies into fiat money and vice versa, and the exchange of cryptocurrencies into other cryptocurrencies are VAT-exempt pursuant to the decision of the Court of Justice of the European Union (CJEU) which ruled that such cryptocurrencies as Bitcoin should be treated as fiat money for VAT purposes.
+While value-added tax is due on such services as crypto exchange tax, the exchange of cryptocurrencies for fiat money and vice versa, and the exchange of cryptocurrencies for other cryptocurrencies are exempt from VAT under the decision of the CJEU, which held that such cryptocurrencies as Bitcoin should be treated as fiat money for VAT purposes.

 Payroll Taxes in Latvia

-Latvian employers are obligated to withhold Mandatory State Social Insurance Contributions and Personal Income Tax from the salaries of their employees.
-The standard Mandatory State Social Insurance Contributions rate is 34.09%, where 23.59% are paid by employers, and 10.50% are paid by employees.
-Additionally, a Solidarity Tax is levied if income exceeds 78,100 EUR.
-It’s payable on a monthly basis in the same manner and at the same rates as Mandatory State Social Insurance Contributions, although the effective Solidarity Tax rate is 25%.
+Under Latvian law, employers are obliged to withhold Mandatory State Social Insurance Contributions and Personal Income Tax from their employees’ compensation of salary.
+The standard rate for Mandatory State Social Insurance Contributions is 34.09%, where employers pay 23.59%, while employees pay 10.50% thereof.
+Besides that, a Solidarity Tax is charged in cases when income exceeds 78,100 EUR.
+Although the actual level of Solidarity Tax is 25%, it shall be payable monthly in the same way and at the same level as compulsory state social insurance contributions.

-Latvia has a progressive Personal Income Tax system, and the progressive rate is based on the level of annual income.
-A 20% rate applies to income not exceeding 20,004 EUR.
-Income ranging between 20,004 EUR and 78,100 EUR is taxed at a 23% rate.
-Income exceeding 78,100 EUR is taxed at a 31% rate.
+Latvia has a progressive Personal Income Tax system.
+The progressive rate is linked to the level of annual income: a 20% rate is applied to income not higher than 20,004 EUR, while an income between 20,004 EUR and 78,100 EUR is taxed at 23%.
+The tax rate on income in excess of 78,100 EUR is set at 31%.

 Capital gains tax